-- A. A company must submit a written proposal to the JTIP staff one month before the board meeting to be considered for funding.
+A. A company must submit a written proposal to the JTIP staff one month before the board meeting to be considered for funding.
 The JTIP online application and supporting documentation are what make up the complete proposal.
-Information and documentation which must be included in the proposal is explained in detail in the JTIP online application and proposal guide, which describes the requirements for initial applications for funding and for companies which are submitting subsequent requests. - B. The board considers a number of factors when evaluating proposals.
-These include: - (1) being a corporate or established industry leader: - quality of jobs with respect to wages and benefits; companies are encouraged to pay at levels which may be eligible for the high wage job tax credit (\$60,000 in urban locations and \$40,000 in other locations); - (3) return on investment, including impact on local and state economies; factors include number of jobs, impact on average wage and household earnings; increase in per capita income; annual local purchases impacting local/state sales taxes; dollar amount of new construction; environmental impact; and overall economic support to the community; - (4) the company's financial strength should indicate a capacity for long-term employment for JTIP trainees; - (5) charitable and community contributions; - (6) current on NM CRS-1 and UI reporting and payment obligations. - (7) any other factors the board deems relevant.
+Information and documentation which must be included in the proposal is explained in detail in the JTIP online application and proposal guide, which describes the requirements for initial applications for funding and for companies which are submitting subsequent requests.

+B. The board considers a number of factors when evaluating proposals.
+These include:

+(1) being a corporate or established industry leader;

+(2) quality of jobs with respect to wages and benefits; companies are encouraged to pay at levels which may be eligible for the high wage job tax credit (\$60,000 in urban locations and \$40,000 in other locations);

+(3) return on investment, including impact on local and state economies; factors include number of jobs, impact on average wage and household earnings; increase in per capita income; annual local purchases impacting local/state sales taxes; dollar amount of new construction; environmental impact; and overall economic support to the community;

+(4) the company's financial strength should indicate a capacity for long-term employment for JTIP trainees;

+(5) charitable and community contributions;

+(6) current on NM CRS-1 and UI reporting and payment obligations.

+(7) any other factors the board deems relevant.

+[5.5.50.11 NMAC - Rp, 5.5.50.11 NMAC, 6/26/2018]

-- 5.5.50.12 PROCEDURAL OVERVIEW: The procedures for completing a funding proposal and the administration of a project are explained in detail in the JTIP online application and proposal guide and the JTIP policy and procedures manual. - A. Proposals and contract amendments must be submitted to the economic development department, JTIP, no less than four weeks before the JTIP board meeting at which the proposal will be considered for funding. - B The contract start date is the date of the board meeting at which funding was approved.
+5.5.50.12 PROCEDURAL OVERVIEW: The procedures for completing a funding proposal and the administration of a project are explained in detail in the JTIP online application and proposal guide and the JTIP policy and procedures manual.

-- C. Eligible job openings must be registered with the New Mexico workforce connection. - D. The company must hire trainees within six months of the contract start date. - E. The company must submit an online hiring report at the end of the six month hiring period. - F. Claims for reimbursement should be submitted as trainees complete training. - G. Each project is subject to compliance reviews throughout the term of the contract. - H. The company must arrange for an agreed upon procedure in accordance with generally accepted standards and the general requirements included in the statements on standards for attestation engagements, as issued by the American institute of certified public accountants upon completion of the training. - I. The final claim for reimbursement should be submitted with the completed agreed upon procedures report. - J. Yearly follow-ups may be conducted to show effectiveness of the program, including surveys to address company retention, wage rates of program trainees and business and industry needs for industry recognized certifications and credentials by the economic development department, the department of workforce solutions and the public education department. - K. Companies that fail to comply with all established operating requirements, closeout procedures, and follow-up studies are not eligible to apply for future participation in JTIP. - L. Companies that are not in good standing with other Economic Development Department programs may not be eligible for JTIP. - M. EDD and JTIP are taking steps to address setbacks that JTIP companies may encounter due to the COVID-19 health emergency.
-The board has elected to adopt the following procedural adjustments through FY2023 in order to support companies during this time and into recovery. - (1) JTIP companies that are still within the 6-month hiring period and have suspended their hiring plans, may be allowed to extend the hiring period and therefore the project period, by the length of time the Governor's order was in effect. by two months.
-If the company deems it necessary to postpone hiring for a longer period, JTIP staff will work with the company on a re-application at the appropriate time. - (2) If a JTIP company has to temporarily reduce hours of operation during the time the Governor's order was in place, part-time hours worked by JTIP trainees may be eligible for reimbursement provided the trainees have returned to full-time employment. - (3) If a JTIP company allows trainees to remote work, the hours worked may be counted toward the JTIP training hours. - (4) The expansion requirement for all companies will be that the The company headcount at the time of application must be at least at or above the two-year average headcount.
-[5.5.50.12 NMAC Rp, 5.5.50.12 NMAC, 6/26/2018; A, 7/14/2020; A, 7/7/2021]
+A. Proposals and contract amendments must be submitted to the economic development department, JTIP, no less than four weeks before the JTIP board meeting at which the proposal will be considered for funding.

+- B The contract start date is the date of the board meeting at which funding was approved. - C. Eligible job openings must be registered with the New Mexico workforce connection. - D. The company must hire trainees within six months of the contract start date. - E. The company must submit an online hiring report at the end of the six month hiring period. - F. Claims for reimbursement should be submitted as trainees complete training. - G. Each project is subject to compliance reviews throughout the term of the contract.

+H. The company must arrange for an agreed upon procedure in accordance with generally accepted standards and the general requirements included in the statements on standards for attestation engagements, as issued by the American institute of certified public accountants upon completion of the training.

+I. The final claim for reimbursement should be submitted with the completed agreed upon procedures report.

+J. Yearly follow-ups may be conducted to show effectiveness of the program, including surveys to address company retention, wage rates of program trainees and business and industry needs for industry recognized certifications and credentials by the economic development department, the department of workforce solutions and the public education department.

+K. Companies that fail to comply with all established operating requirements, closeout procedures, and follow-up studies are not eligible to apply for future participation in JTIP.

+L. Companies that are not in good standing with other Economic Development Department programs may not be eligible for JTIP.

+[5.5.50.12 NMAC - Rp, 5.5.50.12 NMAC, 6/26/2018; A, 7/14/2020; A, 7/7/2021; A, 7/12/2022; A, 6/27/2023]